ManuelBehrendt/Mera.jl/docs/src/04_multi_Basic_Calculations.md

 Use the short notation for the box center :bc or :boxcenter for all dimensions (x,y,z).
-In this case the keyword *center_units* is ignored:
+In this case the keyword `center_unit` is ignored:

 ```julia